poetrique/amongstus/README.md

       content="A delectable presentation of thought, meandering dreams, and surreal imagination.
 The artistry of Amongstus, presented by Poetrique">
 </head>

+## --reflection--

+I make art
+do you even care

+I work like gods
+would do

+do you taste the air

+I carve for you
+from hills of hue

+all for a reflection
+of your soul,
+that's past due

+* [June 1, 2019]

 - - -

 ## --sudo--